sisinflab/The-Idiosyncratic-Effects-of-Adversarial-Training/README.md

-# Understanding the Effects of Adversarial Personalized Ranking Optimization Method on Beyond-Accuracy Recommendation Quality
+# The Idiosyncratic Effects of Adversarial Training on Bias in Personalized Recommendation Learning

 This file presents the reproducibility details of the paper. **The Idiosyncratic Effects of Adversarial Training on Bias in Personalized Recommendation Learning** published at RecSys 2021 LBR Track.